vistadataproject/vistadataproject.github.io/demo/index.md

 alias nv-vdm-query='open http://10.2.2.100:9000/query'
 ```

-*  The nodeVISTA server command menu will now appear whenever you type "nv" on the command line.
+*  The nodeVISTA server command menu will appear whenever you type "nv" on the command line, and provide all the functions as defined in the menu.

 [ Back to top ↑](#top)